chagomeGH/fft/README.md

 to each element of the vector that this function returns, and to how to specify the number of points in the FFT it computes.

+Algorithm 6.2 Iterative FFT.
+Require: x is a discrete function of time of length N
+Ensure: X is the DFT of x (also of length N) if N is not a power of two then
+Pad x with zeros until its length is the next power of two end if
+Shue the x[n] in bit-reversed order
+Size = 2 fSize = 1 DFTs already doneg while Size < N do
+Compute N=Size DFTs from the existing ones as XSize=2[k]even +e􀀀jk2=SizeXSize=2[k]odd Size = Size  2
+end while

 Step 1.1 Implement your own myFFT function in Matlab that takes a real-valued vector as input, computes a 256-point FFT, and returns a real-valued vector that is the magnitude of the (single-sided, i.e., only positive frequencies) FFT.
 Implement this function using loops